 - The publication period for third party objections is two months.

-- If the opposed trademark was registered more than 5 years ago, the applicant may ask in his first response for use evidence within one month.
-If the opponent may not prove genuine use or provide justified reasons for non-use during the five-years period before the date of application or the date of priority of the applicant, the opposition will be rejected.
+- If the opposed trademark was registered more than 5 years ago, the applicant may ask in his first response for proof of use within one month.
+If the opponent may not prove genuine use or provide justified reasons for non-use during the five-years period before the date of application or the date of priority of the applicant, the opposition will be rejected according to the Art.
+6/1.

 - The parties may appeal against the decision before the Office within two months.
 The appeals are examined by Board and the Board decision is the final decision of the Office.
-This decision can be appealed before court within two months.
+This decision can be appealed before court within two months from its notification date.

 REGISTARATION, TERM OF PROTECTION AND RENEWAL

-- The sealing fee shall be paid in two months from the decision date.
+- The sealing fee shall be paid in two months from notification date of the registration decision.

 - The registration period is expected to be completed in no more than around 12 months.